-Report a local authority to help with negotiation
+Report to a local authority to help with negotiation

-Inform and consult with air traffic service unit to find a mitigation method if the obstacle is in Take Off or Approach Surface.
+Inform and consult with air traffic service unit to find a mitigation method if the obstacle is in Take Off or Approach Surface, or the Obstacle Free Zone (for airports with precision CAT II or III approaches).
 The airport may reduce a declare distance if necessary.